ojamestitus/Musical-Genres-Data-Exploration-Project/README.md

 we would like to include data on other characteristics that we did not include here.

-Another thing that we would be interested in studying given more time is looking at other genres as well as including a few subgenres.
+Another thing that we would be interesting in studying given more time is looking at other genres as well as including a few subgenres.
 We recognize that the genres that we studied are not all encompassing and there are other genres that would be interesting to collect data on.